g0v/data-design/book/ch12-deciding-which-and-how-much-data-to-illustrate.md

 <p>Another way to do this would be to publish interactive versions of your visualizations that allow the viewers to dive in and explore the information themselves.
 If you&rsquo;re able to share the raw datasets, that&rsquo;s even better!
 That way, those who wish to dig deeper and understand the data in new ways will have the option to do so.
 We&rsquo;ll talk more about static and interactive graphics later in the Print vs. Web chapter.</p>

 <p>If you&rsquo;re looking for early feedback and you&rsquo;re not exactly sure where to turn, you can check out <a href="http://helpmeviz.com/" target="_blank">HelpMeViz</a>, a community site where you can post your works-in-progress and receive friendly suggestions on how to improve.
 Getting feedback from your audience and revising your visuals to better fit their needs is all a part of the process!</p>

+<p>如果您正在搜尋較早的回饋且您無從下手時，您可以查閱<a href="http://helpmeviz.com/" target="_blank">HelpMeViz</a>, 這個社群網站可以發表您的a community site where you can post your works-in-progress and receive friendly suggestions on how to improve.
+Getting feedback from your audience and revising your visuals to better fit their needs is all a part of the process!</p>
 </div>
 <!--</section>
 </section>-->